Lakes, Volcanoes & Chiloé

 Next stop is the year round adventure playground for adrenaline junkies.
 Nestled on the beautiful Lago Villarica under the smouldering volcano of the same name, travellers can participate in horseback riding, mountain biking, rafting, canyoning, kayaking, rock climbing and of course hiking to the summit of the real lava-spitting crater of Volcán Villarica.
 An experience of a lifetime!
 Those who wish to just relax and take in the magnificent views don’t worry, Pucón is the undisputed king of culinary variation in southern Chile, you are sure to find plenty of little cafes, restaurants and bars to relax and enjoy reading your book in.
 If that’s not relaxing enough, check out one of the brilliant thermal spas which are famous in the area, you’ll have no trouble winding down here for a day………..or four!

 Before heading south, another national park worthy of a day trip is the.
-Home to the Los Lagos trail, this tough national park is often overlooked in favour of Villarica however, many consider this to be the best trek in all of the La Araucanía region.
+Home to the Los Lagos & San Sebastian trails, this lovely little national park is often overlooked in favour of Villarica however, many consider these to be some of the best treks in all of the La Araucanía region.